 Capital IQ provides financials for companies worldwide.
 Peer analysis is available for both public and larger private firms.
 Financials – including balance sheets and income statements (for private companies) and a huge amount more for listed companies are available back to the 1980s along with a wide variety of ratios, transaction information and details on business relationships.
 For more information, check out our blog posts.
 Find out how to sign up for your Capital IQ account here

 Bloomberg’s <FA> (Financial Analysis) function gives you access to a wealth of company financials including estimates and forecasts for listed companies worldwide – such as stock data, balance sheets, cash flow, income statements, profit and loss and ratios.
 Comparables are accessible through any company report, as are segmentation data and brokers’ reports.
 Bloomberg is only accessible from dedicated terminals in the School’s Bloomberg Suite.

 Industry & Market Research:

 You will also need a thorough knowledge and understanding of the industry and market in which the company operates along with its technologies and operations.
 Use industry research available via MarketLine Advantage and IBISWorld to research the key drivers, industry performance and outlook and major players.
-FitchConnect (previously BMI Research) may be useful here too.
+FitchConnect may be useful here too.
 When it comes to the market, you need to know that there are customers out there who want to buy your company’s products or services.
 Use Mintel (UK) and Passport for market research.
 Links to all of these services are accessible here.